jameskolean/gatsby-jameskolean-tech/_data/post/2021-08-08-publish-npm-local-npm-gitlab.md

 ## cleanup

-You can remove links with this command.
+You can remove links with these command.

 ```shell
 npm unlink my-local-module